-Movement 18 18 Why How Time SDG project presentation ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' ' At the completion of the project development phase (which will likely be still work in progress) the class comes together again and all projects will be briefly and concisely presented by the respective project group (or a speaker for the group).
+Movement 18 Why How Time SDG project presentation Formulated project ideas and concepts need dissemination and feedback from the wider student community, so to engage them and be acknowledged for their work and effort.
+The actual project realisation and implementation will likely rest with the teacher who has organised the workshop (or will be delegated to other teachers as needed), but should select someone responsible for it.
+At the completion of the project development phase (which will likely be still work in progress) the class comes together again and all projects will be briefly and concisely presented by the respective project group (or a speaker for the group).
 They will need to explain (showing the poster they have created) the main questions posed and answered by the group.
 Each group will get 1 to 2 minutes (depending on time available) to present their project "pitch" to the whole class.
 After each presentation feedback and questions are possible from the other students (also 1 to 2 minutes each).
 After each presentation it is useful that whole group appreciates and thanks the effort of the presenting group by clapping their hands 10 mins Half Day 15 mins Full Day

 Movement 19 Why How Time What do I take home At the end of the workshop it would be worthwhile to spend To provide a reflection on what was accomplished during the workshop (one can summarise the movements which were completed during the day for easier recollection).
-10 mins stands out some time to reflect and summarise what has been covered during the workshop It is worthwhile to collect the individual and collective learnings and share them with the whole class like:.
+10 mins today, what stands out some time to reflect and summarise what has been covered during the workshop It is worthwhile to collect the individual and collective learnings and share them with the whole class like:.
 Full Day and what the main highlights and "take home messages" would be.
-This can best be done through individual shared Option 1: Ask the students to say what they have done and what has stuck and write it down on white board (quicker if there is little time).
-Take a picture at the end and send it to the students after the workshop. reflections which helps to consolidate the learnings for self and from each other.
-Option 2: Flipchart paper on the floor (or on the wall with workshop title on it): Each student receives 3 coloured post-its - each student writes two or three things that they have done and what seems important to them and sticks them on the flipchart paper.
-Half Day If there is still time, the facilitator can briefly read out a few of the post-its (if possible, the poster can be hung up in the classroom if possible for future reference).
+This can best be done • Option 1: Ask the students to say what they have done and what has stuck and write it down on white board (quicker if there is little time).
+Take a picture at the end and send it to the students after the workshop. andern de Zukuft Liskolgisch 7 through individual shared reflections which helps to consolidate the learnings for self and from each other. • Option 2: Flipchart paper on the floor (or on the wall with workshop title on it): Each student receives 3 coloured post-its - each student writes two or three things that they have done and what seems important to them and sticks them on the flipchart paper.
+Half Day • If there is still time, the facilitator can briefly read out a few of the post-its (if possible, the poster can be hung up in the classroom if possible for future reference).